Vatican Cancels Public Advent and Christmas Liturgies Amid COVID Surge

 Even though the Vatican liturgies will be affected this Christmas, the usual traditions of a Nativity scene and Christmas tree will go ahead as normal this year.

 The Nativity scene will originate from Castelli, a place famous for its ceramics over four centuries in the mountainous Abruzzi region near Rome.
-It will have a contemporary and unconventional look, “with strong references to the history of ancient art, Greek, Sumerian and Egyptian art,” the Vatican announced.
+It will have a contemporary and unconventional look, “with strong references to the history of ancient art, Greek, Sumerian and Egyptian art,” the Vatican announced (see what it will look like here).

 “This year even more than usual, the setting up of the traditional space dedicated to Christmas in St. Peter's Square aims to be a sign of hope and trust for the whole world,” the Vatican said, adding that it wishes to “express the certainty that Jesus comes among his people to save and console them — an important message during this difficult time due to the Covid-19 health emergency.”